Eeviika/Tomodach-Ika/docs/PetFiles.md

 - The folder your pet file is in must be unique or issues may arise.
 - If any values are missing / left blank, it will be replaced with values from `src/pets/internal/dummy.json`
 - If your JSON file is invalid, your pet(s) may not be imported.
 - If you want to make sprites for your pets, see `PetSprites.md`.
-Make sure the folder where the sprites are located is the same name as this pet file.
+Make sure the folder where the sprites are located is the same name as the pet file.

 ## Quick Reference